Stuart Adamson: Big Country

 Adamson found international fame with Big Country, a band formed with friend and fellow guitarist Bruce Watson, then employed as a submarine cleaner at Rosyth naval base, and a rhythm section of studio musicians Mark Brzezicki and Tony Butler, found with the help of his label.

 Big Country's first hit, 1983's "Fields of Fire", reached the UK's Top 10, and was rapidly followed by the album The Crossing.
 The album was a big hit in North America (Canada number 4, United States number 18) powered by the single "In a Big Country", which was performed on Saturday Night Live and the Grammy Awards.
 The video for "In a Big Country" received frequent airplay on MTV and featured the band riding all terrain vehicles in the countryside.

 Their second album Steeltown appeared in October 1984.
 The band's third album The Seer (1986) featured Kate Bush on the title track.
 The first two albums were produced by Steve Lillywhite.
 The band continued to record studio albums and tour until 2000.
 Adamson supplied much of the distinctive guitar work, as well as being the lead singer and main songwriter (both music and lyrics).
 The band's lineup rarely underwent changes, the exception being the departure of drummer Mark Brzezicki who left in the summer of 1989 and was replaced by Pat Ahern.
 Brzezicki re-joined the band in 1993.

 Personal life

 Adamson was married twice.
-He had two children with his first wife Sandra in 1982 and 1985.
-His son Callum Adamson is the guitarist of the band Ahab, and his daughter Kirsten has a solo musical career.
-In 1996, Adamson split with Sandra and moved to Nashville, US.
-There he married his second wife in 1999, a hairdresser named Melanie Shelley, and founded his final band, the alternative country band the Raphaels, a duo of Adamson and Nashville songwriter Marcus Hummon.
+He married his first wife Sandra (née Davidson) in 1980, and had two children with her in 1982 and 1985.
+His first child Callum Adamson is the guitarist of the band Ahab, and his daughter Kirsten has a solo musical career.
+He continued to live in the Dunfermline area until 1996, when he split with Sandra and moved to Nashville, US.
+There he met his second wife, a hairdresser named Melanie Shelley, who he married in 2000, and founded his final band, the alternative country band the Raphaels, a duo of Adamson and Nashville songwriter Marcus Hummon.

-Adamson was a keen motorcyclist who regularly purchased new machines for riding around Fife.
+Adamson's hobbies included football, fishing, going to the gym and motorcycling: He was a keen motorcyclist who regularly purchased new machines for riding around Fife.
 His interest extended to the race track where he sponsored the career of the British Championship rider Iain Duffus in the late 1980s.

+Adamson experienced serious problems related to alcoholism during the early-1980s, but he had given up alcohol in 1985, shortly after the birth of his second child, after attending Alcoholics Anonymous meetings.
+His recovery from alcoholism coincided with the Live Aid concert, which Big Country had to miss performing at.
+His drinking started again in 1999.